wix-incubator/wix-rest-docs/app-management/guides/App Versions.md

 > **Note:**
 > Only site owners can update an app, not contributors.
 Be sure to [test your app as a contributor](https://devforum.wix.com/kb/en/article/test-your-app-as-a-contributor) to see how this flow works for them.

-<blockquote class='tip'><p>
+<blockquote class='important'><p>
 <strong>Important:</strong>
-> A major update essentially takes the user through the [OAuth flow](https://dev.wix.com/api/rest/getting-started/authentication).
+A major update essentially takes the user through the [OAuth flow](https://dev.wix.com/api/rest/getting-started/authentication).
 You will receive an authorization code with which you must request a new refresh token.
 Store the refresh token in your database for later use with the user's instance ID.
 </blockquote>

 ![Manage Apps](./../app-manager-update.png)